therajakumarmehta/portswigger-labs-writeups/Access control/lab-05.md

 id=carlos

 ## Result
-Successfully accessed the carlos account by modifying the user ID parameter.
-Then Copy the API of carlos user and submit as solution.
+Successfully accessed the API of carlos user and submit as solution.

 ## Impact
 - Unauthorized access to other user accounts